oasis-roles/ansible_collection_system/README.md

 ### General

-* `cockpit_version` - the cockpit version the user wants to have installed and run on their instance
+* `cockpit_additional_packages` - Default [].
+A list of additional cockpit packages in order to install cockpit-adjacent packages.
 * `cockpit_become_user` - the user to execute tasks through
 * `cockpit_become` - Default: true.
 Wether to use Ansible's "become" to escalate privileges

-**Note: To use the default value for `cockpit_version`, your instance must have the repos `rhel-7-server-rhv-4-mgmt-agent-rpms`, `rhel-7-server-ansible-2-rpms`, and `rhel-7-server-rpms` enabled**
+**Note: To use the default value for `cockpit_version`, your system must have several default packages installed.
+Specifically, rhel-7-server-rpms, rhel-7-server-extras-rpms, rhel-7-server-optional-rpms**

 Dependencies
 ------------